SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     $ cd ~/projects

-Now we are ready to clone the OFN repository:
+Now we are ready to clone the OFN repository into your projects folder:

     $ git clone https://github.com/openfoodfoundation/openfoodnetwork.git